 Sheep shearing was a time of celebration and unbridled hospitality.
 It was a sheep herder’s “harvest” time.
 It was a time of abundance.
 For someone as wealthy as Nabal, it would be especially profitable.
 It is in this context that David sends his men to make the request.

 Nabal, however, does not receive David with hospitality, but rather with contempt.
 He not only rejects David’s request, but he insults him (see verses 10-11).
-It was cruel, but it was also incredibly foolish to insult a man that had 600 seasoned fighters and loyal warriors!
+It was cruel, but it was also incredibly foolish to insult a man who had 600 seasoned fighters and loyal warriors!

 Abigail is Married to a Wolf